DBTrenches/tsqlscheduler/README.md

 ## How it works

 The Task table holds one row for each task that should be executed in the context of that database.
-When an agent job is created from this task a job is created as a wrapper around the scheduler.ExecuteTask stored procedure.
+When an agent job is created from this task a job is created as a wrapper around the `scheduler.ExecuteTask` stored procedure.
 This procedure uses the metadata from the Task table to execute the TSQLCommand with `sp_executesql`.

 Before the task is executed the Id of the instance, task, and execution are stored in the [`context_info`][context_info - BOL] object, which allows the task to be tracked via the [`scheduler.CurrentlyExecutingTasks`](crs/Views/CurrentlyExecutingTasks.sql) view.

 The auto-upsert logic uses the temporal table field `SysStartTime` on the Task table, and the agent job's last modified date, to determine which jobs require modification.

-### Tracking Replica Role (AG Mode)

-The `RecordReplicaStatus` job is created on installation and runs to periodically persist the current status of each node to [`ReplicaStatus`](src/Tables/ReplicaStatus.sql).
-This table is then queried by `ExecuteTask` to see **if** the task should execute.
-This is done to minimise blocking caused by many concurrent tasks querying [the relevant AG DMVs](src/Procedures/UpdateReplicaStatus.sql).

 ### Server Time